Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 \subsection{Projections}

-Projections are produced for all ongoing crises.
+Projections are produced for all ongoing episodes.
 Suppose we have at our disposal $k = 1, \dots, K$ posterior draws from the joint posterior distribution of the model parameters conditional on all the observed data.
-We will write $\alpha^{(k)}$ to denote the $k$th posterior draw of a parameter $\alpha$.
+We will append an additional suffix to denote the $k$th posterior draw, as in $\alpha_{k}$ to denote the $k$th posterior draw of the parameter $\alpha$.

-The projection method is different depending on whether the ongoing crisis was classified as being in the decline or growth phase.
-For a crisis $m$ that is ongoing and in the decline phase, the timing and level of the peak is taken as fixed.
-Thus, for all $t > \tlast_m$, the refugee proportion is projected by recursive application of the following equation for each posterior draw $k = 1, \dots, K$:
+The projection method is different depending on whether the ongoing episode was classified as being in the decline or growth phase.
+For a episode $m$ that is ongoing and in the decline phase, the timing and level of the peak is taken as fixed.
+Thus, for all $t > \tlast_m$, the refugee and asylum seeker proportion is projected by recursive application of the following equation for each posterior draw $k = 1, \dots, K$:

-and where we set the initial value $\mu_{c[m], \tlast_m}^{(k)} = r_{c[m], \tlast_m}$.
-If, for any time $t$, $\mu_{c[m], t}^{(k)} < 0$, then we set $\mu_{c[m], t}^{(k)} = 0.001$ before continuing recursive application of the formula.
+and where we set the initial value $\mu_{c[m], \tlast_m, k} = r_{c[m], \tlast_m}$.
+If, for any time $t$, $\mu_{c[m], t,k} < 0$, then we set $\mu_{c[m], t,k} = 0.001$ before continuing recursive application of the formula.

-For an ongoing crisis $m$ in the growth phase, the timing and level of the peak has not been observed, and we integrate over this uncertainty.
+For an ongoing episode $m$ in the growth phase, the timing and level of the peak has not been observed, and we integrate over this uncertainty.
 Suppose the peak falls in year $\tlast_m + \delta$, where $\delta \in \mathbb{N}^+$ (in practice we take $\delta \in \{ 0, 1, \dots, 15 \})$.
 Conditional on $\delta$, projections are generated by recursive application of the equation